foundeo/ubuntu-nginx-lucee/README.md

 How do I run it?
 ----------------

-1. **Download Oracle JVM** - Vist [java.oracle.com](http://java.oracle.com/) to download the latest server-jre
-2. **Downlaod this repository** - `curl -Lo /root/ubuntu-nginx-lucee.tar.gz https://api.github.com/repos/foundeo/ubuntu-nginx-lucee/tarball/master`
+1. **Downlaod this repository** - `curl -Lo /root/ubuntu-nginx-lucee.tar.gz https://api.github.com/repos/foundeo/ubuntu-nginx-lucee/tarball/master`
-3. **Extract repository** - `tar -xzvf /root/ubuntu-nginx-lucee.tar.gz`
+2. **Extract repository** - `tar -xzvf /root/ubuntu-nginx-lucee.tar.gz`
+3. **Optional: Download Oracle JVM** - Traditionally the Oracle JVM is used to run CFML applications.
+You can instead use the open source OpenJDK (which the Oracle JVM is based on).
+The advantage of using OpenJDK is that you can also keep it up to date using `apt-get`.
+The advantage of the Oracle JVM is that it includes a few Java classes that might be used for image processing (eg the com.sun classes).
+If you download a JVM from Oracle make sure the jvm you downloaded is located in the folder that contains install.sh, eg `/root/foundeo-ubuntu-nginx-lucee-abcdefg/`.
+If you skip this step OpenJDK is used instead.
 4. **Edit the `install.sh`** - Change any configuration options such as the Lucee Version or JVM version.
-5. **Copy jvm** - make sure the jvm you downloaded from oracle is located in the folder that contains install.sh, eg `/root/foundeo-ubuntu-nginx-lucee-abcdefg/`
-6. **Run install.sh** - make sure you are root or sudo and run `./install.sh` you may need to `chmod u+x install.sh` to give execute permissions to the script.
+5. **Run install.sh** - make sure you are root or sudo and run `./install.sh` you may need to `chmod u+x install.sh` to give execute permissions to the script.
-7. **Set Lucee Passwords** - login to `/lucee/admin/server.cfm` and set the server password, and also set the default web context password.
+6. **Set Lucee Passwords** - login to `/lucee/admin/server.cfm` and set the server password, and also set the default web context password.

 Limitations / Known Issues
 --------------------------